About Sheridan County

 Courts & Case Records

 Sheridan County is served by the Nebraska District Court, 12th Judicial District, which handles felony criminal cases, civil matters over $57,000, domestic relations, probate, guardianships, and appeals from county court.
-The District Court is located in the Sheridan County Courthouse at 301 East Second Street, Rushville, NE 69360, phone (308) 327-5656.
-The Sheridan County Court handles misdemeanor criminal cases, traffic violations, civil cases under $57,000, small claims (up to $3,900), and preliminary hearings in felony cases.
+Sheridan County Court is located in Sheridan County Courthouse at 301 East Second Street, Rushville, NE 69360 Sheridan County Court handles misdemeanor criminal cases, traffic violations, civil cases under $57,000, small claims (up to $3,900), and preliminary hearings in felony cases.
+Sheridan County Court shares the same courthouse location and phone number.

 - Nebraska's court system provides online case access through the Nebraska Judicial Branch's public access system, though availability of online records may vary by case type and age.